LeandervanAarde26/UniVerse/README.md

 * Simon was responsible for implementing the Login page, as well as the Dashboard.
 * Leander was responsible for implementing the staff and staff overview screen, as well as the Students and student overview screen.
 He also implemented the flyout navigation.
-* Bronwyn was responsible for for implementing the subjects and subject overview screen, as well as the funds screen.
+* Bronwyn created the application designs.
+She was responsible for for implementing the subjects and subject overview screen, as well as the funds screen.

 ##### Following that, we moved onto networking and integration